lovemarer/3WD-omni-direction-rover-stepper/README.md

 This team is assigned to design rovers with stepper-motor.

-As there is no CNC shield for the Arduino mkr1000, therefore, we designed a PCB for the mkr1000
+Since there is no CNC shield for the Arduino mkr1000 and the driver A4988 in the market, we designed a PCB for them.